mebeim/aoc/2020/README.md

 OCCUPIED, EMPTY, FLOOR = '#L.'
 ```

-Now let's the grid from our input file, and turn it into a list of lists of
+Now let's get the grid from our input file, and turn it into a list of lists of
 characters in order to be able to edit each cell individually.
 We need to remove
 newline characters (`\n`) from each line, then turn it into a `list`.
 Our black
 belt in Python iterable [mapping][py-builtin-map] makes us able to do this in